bolducke/bolducke.github.io/_projects/chip8_emulator.md

 Key aspects of the project include:

 * Developed entirely from scratch.
-* Features a user interface designed to visualize the emulator's internal state.
+* Designed a user interface to vizualize emulator's internal states
 * Implemented using OpenGL 4.6 (Glad), coupled with ImGui and SDL2.

 ## Results